sumankaid/Capstone-Project/README.md

 <h3 id="datasources">2.1.
 Data Sources<a class="anchorjs-link " href="https://github.com/askourik/Coursera_Capstone/index.html#datasources" aria-label="Anchor" data-anchorjs-icon="" style="font: 1em / 1 anchorjs-icons; padding-left: 0.375em;"></a></h3>

 <p>We will use the FourSquare API to collect data about locations of 1.Toronto & NewYork and 2.Popular venues in both cities.
-Dividing cluster of Toronto City.
-Determining Coffeeshop counts in these clusters.</p>
+First from popular venue we found Toronto people love Coffee Shop, Then we dividing Toronto City into Cluster using k-means.
+Then determing coffee shops count in each clusters.
+Finally determining cluster having least no of Coffee Shops</p>

 <h3 id="datacleaning">2.2.
 Data Cleaning<a class="anchorjs-link " href="https://github.com/askourik/Coursera_Capstone/index.html#datacleaning" aria-label="Anchor" data-anchorjs-icon="" style="font: 1em / 1 anchorjs-icons; padding-left: 0.375em;"></a></h3>